Māori Culture, People and Tattoo Language in New Zealand

 Road safety New Zealand/your country

-An example of the Māori language, which you will often hear, is kia ora – meaning ‘good health’.
+An example of the Māori language you often hear is kia ora – meaning ‘good health’.

-After the Second World War the urbanisation changed the previous Māori language predominance to English predominance.
-As a consequence, the Māori people are most often bilingual today.
+After the Second World War, urbanisation changed the previous Māori language predominance to English.
+Therefore, the Māori people are most often bilingual today.
 Only about 9,000 people speak exclusively in Māori in New Zealand.

 Historically, there was no writing in the Polynesian language.
-Instead, the Polynesians used tattoo art and distinct signs as a means of communication and of expressing their identity (Polynesian writing tattoo), personality, status and rank in society.
-Nearly everyone had tattoos in the ancient Polynesian society!
+Instead, the Polynesians used tattoo art and distinct signs to communicate and express their identity (Polynesian writing tattoo), personality, status and rank in society.
+Nearly everyone had tattoos in ancient Polynesian society!

 The local Māori people have a strong dancing tradition characterised by storytelling while performing.
 They dance the rituals related to everyday life.

-To a large extent the Māori culture is preserved by still living according to what the Māori traditions and norms prescribe, by using the tools and methods used for centuries and by producing and wearing the traditional dress.
-The long-established performing arts like carving, weaving and tattooing are also still practiced among the Māori people.
-Handmade products and craft artifacts are today sold to the visitors as part of the tourist industry.
+To a large extent, the Māori culture is preserved by living according to what the Māori traditions and norms prescribe, using the tools and methods used for centuries and by producing and wearing the traditional dress.
+The long-established performing arts like carving, weaving and tattooing are still practised among the Māori people.
+Today, handmade products and craft artefacts are sold to visitors as part of the tourist industry.

 The Māori tattoo traditions and techniques were brought to New Zealand from Eastern Polynesia.

-The Māori culture tattoos are produced by carving the skin by chisels – as opposed to needles as in conventional tattooing.
+The Māori culture tattoos are produced by carving the skin with chisels – as opposed to needles as in conventional tattooing.
 Traditionally, the chisels were made of Albatross bones.
-Later on metal utensils became more usual.
-The body and face are marked in accordance with the symbols and messages which should be conveyed dependant on who you are.
+Later on, metal utensils became more common.
+The body and face are marked by the symbols and messages which should be conveyed depending on who you are.
 The creative body art is part of the language, and the intricate symbols are unique to the Māoris.
-Through ta moko symbols both identity, role and social status can be communicated.
+Through ta moko symbols, identity, role and social status can be communicated.

-The Māori tattoo practice went a bit down at the time of colonisation and adoption of Christianity in the 1900s.
+The Māori tattoo practice went a bit down during colonisation and the adoption of Christianity in the 1900s.
 After being less popular for some years, a renaissance of ta moko tattooing was seen around the 1980s.
 Again, it became a cultural practice that was widely accepted in New Zealand.

-In the Māori culture the body and face can be divided into areas with a ritual meaning.
-What is marked under the eyes is the physical world, over the eyes the spiritual.
+In the Māori culture, the body and face can be divided into areas with a ritual meaning.
+What is marked under the eyes is the physical world, and over the eyes, the spiritual.
 The left and the right sides symbolise the mother and the father, respectively.

 The markings are part of a visual language that shows the person’s cultural identity.
 Men commonly wear ta moko drawings on their face, thighs and arms, whereas women usually wear them on specific parts of the face: the chin and the lips.

-The Māori people can still be found living in small communities in New Zealand, practising their unique culture.
-They have tribal grounds in several places across the North Island – for instance in Rotorua, the volcanic area with eye-catching thermal activity.
+The Māori people still live in small communities in New Zealand, practising their unique culture.
+They have tribal grounds in several places across the North Island – for instance, in Rotorua, the volcanic area with eye-catching thermal activity.

-For a fee you can visit their small, local villages.
-Visitors are invited to attend their singing, dancing and traditional nose pressing rituals at their sites – as well as trying the culinary Hāngi feast cooked in special earth ovens or in the boiling thermal pools just outside their houses.
+For a modest fee, you can visit their small, local villages.
+Visitors are invited to attend their singing, dancing and traditional nose-pressing rituals at their sites and try the culinary Hāngi feast cooked in special earth ovens or the boiling thermal pools just outside their houses.
 By contributing financially to the Māori culture, visitors help the Māori people to hold on to their original identity and lifestyle.

 Read next: Explore Sydney in 4 Days and 15 Cool Things – Melbourne in 3 Days